 - Innovative Company (i.e. it must be an innovative company that is making waves in fast-growing and emerging industries)

 - Competitive Advantage (i.e. it must have competitive advantages over its competitors.
 For example, patents, proprietary technology and etc)

-- Sustainable Business (i.e. it must be a business with good long term prospects and are unlikely to get disrupted by new technology)
+- Sustainable Business (i.e. it must be a business with good long-term prospects and is unlikely to get disrupted by new technology)

 - Good Management (i.e. it must have a good management team and strong leadership)

 - Strong Consumer Appeal (i.e. it must have strong branding and strong customer interest)

 For Motley Fool Rule Breakers stock picks, the potential returns are much higher, but the volatility (i.e. risk) is also much higher.

 The reason is that “high growth” stocks are stocks that are usually priced much higher by investors due to their higher-than-average earnings growth.

 As “high growth” stocks, they don’t yet have an established earnings history and are still in the “growth” stage”, unlike blue-chip stocks.